Cervical Cancer

-High dose rate therapy is usually given over a course of two or more sessions as an outpatient.
+High dose rate therapy is the most common way that brachytherapy is given to the cervix.
+It is usually given over a course of 2 or more sessions as an outpatient but may also be given in hospital as an inpatient.

 All the women we interviewed were treated as inpatients.
-On two occasions, patients said that the clinicians had difficulty inserting the rods in to their vagina, but most did not.
-Some women described feeling pain or discomfort when they woke from their anaesthetic but pain relief was available.
+On 2 occasions, the clinicians had difficulty inserting the rods into the vagina, but most women said they did not have this issue.
+Some women described feeling pain or discomfort when they woke from their anaesthetic after intrauterine brachytherapy, but pain relief was available.

 And that's quite uncomfortable because I came out of the general anaesthetic and I remember I was like, and I've never had, for all of the other operations I'd had for my biopsies and all of the other things I'd kept saying no to any pain relief afterwards and I came round from this and they said "Do you want some pain relief?" "yes," so they gave me diamorphine and they gave me some more.
 But it's a funny sort of, it's not pain as in cutting yourself or anything it's just a deep sense of uncomfortableness It just feels like something is there that's not supposed to be there.
 But it's more uncomfortable than having a sort of, I don't know having a too tight shoe or something do you know what I mean.
 It's just very odd.
 And I think you've got all that pressure on you as well because you've got all that packing inside of you which is sort of pressing on your bladder and you're catheterised because obviously you're having to, you've got all these rods inside you so you can't move.
 And they also give you pills to constipate you because you're not going to be able to get up to go to the loo.